Here, we will discuss British Airways Interview Questions.

 First Stage Height Measurement

-• Sit in a jump seat and fasten a seat belt to make sure you are the right size.
+- Sit in a jump seat and fasten a seat belt to ensure you are the correct size.

 Second Stage Role Play